 until gsutil cp -c -L cp.log -r ./dir gs://bucket; do sleep 1 done

 |-n||No-clobber.
-When specified, existing files or objects at the destination will not be overwritten.
-Any items that are skipped by this option will be reported as being skipped.
-This option will perform an additional GET request to check if an item exists before attempting to upload the data.
-This will save retransmitting data, but the additional HTTP requests may make small object transfers slower and more expensive.|
+When specified, existing files or objects at the destination are not replaced.
+Any items that are skipped by this option are reported as skipped. gsutil performs an additional GET request to check if an item exists before attempting to upload the data.
+This saves gsutil from retransmitting data, but the additional HTTP requests may make small object transfers slower and more expensive.|

-Note that it's not valid to specify both the -a and -p options together.
+Note that it's not valid to specify both the

-|-s <class>||The storage class of the destination object(s).
+|-s <class>||Specifies the storage class of the destination object.
 If not specified, the default storage class of the destination bucket is used.
-Not valid for copying to non-cloud destinations.|
+This option is not valid for copying to non-cloud destinations.|

-|-U||Skip objects with unsupported object types instead of failing.
-Unsupported object types are Amazon S3 Objects in the GLACIER storage class.|
+|-U||Skips objects with unsupported object types instead of failing.
+Unsupported object types include Amazon S3 objects in the GLACIER storage class.|

-|-v||Requests that the version-specific URL for each uploaded object be printed.
-Given this URL you can make future upload requests that are safe in the face of concurrent updates, because Cloud Storage will refuse to perform the update if the current object version doesn't match the version-specific URL.
+|-v||Prints the version-specific URL for each uploaded object.
+You can use these URLs to safely make concurrent upload requests, because Cloud Storage refuses to perform an update if the current object version doesn't match the version-specific URL.
 See gsutil help versions for more details.|

 For example, the following command: